rahulkbharti/Home-Automation/README.md

 # Home Automation (Samart Home)
 This is project in which we control our home appliances through our mobile with the help of Bluetooth.
-In This Project we use an microcontroller base arduino.
+In This Project IOT based.

 <a href="/Smart_home.html">Go Control Page </a>